maybebyte/anthesis/local-authoritative-dns.md

 [^1]: [`nsd(8)`](https://man.openbsd.org/nsd) can also fulfill this
   function if lookups to `home.arpa` are forwarded to it with unbound, but it's a more involved setup.
+RFC8375 states that it is permissible to combine the recursive resolver function for general DNS lookups with an authoritative resolver for `home.arpa.`